 - Shared decision making with health professionals and patient choice is essential when choosing treatments

-- In the case of surgical treatment for stress urinary incontinence, women must be offered all appropriate treatments (mesh and non-mesh) as well as the information to make informed choices about their treatment
+- In the case of surgical treatment for stress urinary incontinence, individuals must be offered all appropriate treatments (mesh and non-mesh) as well as the information to make treatment option choices about their treatment

 - In the surgical treatment of pelvic organ prolapse, current evidence does not show any extra benefit from the use of transvaginal implants (prolypropylene mesh or biological graft) over native tissue repair.
 Transvaginal mesh procedures must not be offered routinely